Rockies vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Rockies have a record of 1-5.
+- In six games as the underdog over the last 10 matchups, the Rockies have posted a mark of 1-5.

-- Oddsmakers have not posted a spread in any of the Rockies' past 10 matchups.
+- Bookmakers have not posted a spread in any of the Rockies' past 10 contests.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in three of the nine contests they have been chosen as underdogs in this season.
+- The Rockies have won in three of the 10 contests they have been named as odds-on underdogs this year.

-- Colorado has a record of 2-6 when it's set as an underdog of +140 or more by sportsbooks this season.
+- Colorado has played as an underdog of +200 or more once this season and lost that game.

-- The Rockies have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.
+- The Rockies have an implied victory probability of 33.3% according to the moneyline set for this matchup.

-- Colorado and its opponents have gone over the total this season in seven of its 13 opportunities.
+- Games involving Colorado have gone over the total set by sportsbooks in seven of 14 chances this season.

 - The Rockies have yet play a game with a spread this season.